Santa Clara County Fair Grounds, San Jose, CA

 SuperSchool Teacher Training Seminars

-The Foundation periodically offers FREE grade-specific teacher training seminars that are designed and taught by teachers, tied to California's Science Content Standards, approved for Continuing Education Units and include a donation to the teacher's school of workshop materials!Registration is now open for Fall 2014 classes
+The Foundation periodically offers FREE grade-specific teacher training seminars that are designed and taught by teachers, tied to California's Science Content Standards, approved for Continuing Education Units and include a donation to the teacher's school of workshop materials!Registration is now open for Summer and Fall 2015 classes